libreswan/libreswan/testing/web/README.md

       mv ~/results/${o}-* ~/${o}-${n}

-- copy result from latest relese (so results are bookended with by releases) (tester.sh given a chance will seek out and test ${n}-0):
+- copy result from latest release (so results are bookended with by releases) (tester.sh given a chance will seek out and test ${n}-0):

       cp -r ~/results/${n}-0-* ~/${o}-${n}